-Headache pain usually occurs in the forehead or temples, usually one side, accompanied by nausea and a desire to be in a dark room.
+Headache pain usually occurs in the forehead or temples; usually, one side, accompanied by nausea and a desire to be in a dark room.
 Migraines can last for hours, to a day or more, often with pain-free intervals.
-These headaches are sometimes accompanied with visual and non-visual affliction known as an aura.
-Migraine’s are therefore classified as migraine with an aura and migraine without an aura.
+These headaches are sometimes accompanied by visual and non-visual affliction known as an aura.
+Migraines are therefore classified as migraine with an aura and migraine without an aura.

 Migraines can be triggered by:

 Over the past 2 decades, health practitioners have realized effective treatments for decreasing the frequency of migraines.
 Avoid migraine triggers, take preventive medicine, alter your nourishment, and improve your rest.